 The only thing I couldn’t figure out was how to list two pins with the proper names and pins numbers, but ignore all the other ones.
 Note a huge deal for a 36-pin connector.
 See the comments below, this is doable, although a little awkward!

 It did create a fairly pretty diagram after running wireviz subaru-wiring.yaml and is certainly easier than directly using graphviz.
-It ouputs a SVG, PNG, bill of materials, HTML page (with the bill of materials and image on it).
+It creates a SVG, PNG, bill of materials, and HTML page (with the bill of materials and image on it).
 Overall, I’d use it again if I had a need!